THUDM/ChatGLM3/PROMPT_en.md

 ### Example Scenarios

-For better readablity, an extra `\n` is added before each role special token.
+For better readability, an extra `\n` is added before each role special token.
 This extra `\n` should not be added in actual use and tokenizer implementation.

 #### Multi-turn Dialogue
 * There are only three roles: `<|user|>`, `<|assistant|>`, and `<|system|>`.